 Activity across major communities has grown noticeably over the past year, and the data makes it clear.
 In this report, we break down the latest Reddit statistics for 2025 and walk you through how the platform is growing, who uses it, and where it stands today.

-- Reddit has 116 million daily active users as of 2025, a 19% year-over-year increase.
+- Reddit has 126.8 million daily active unique users (DAUq) as of Q1 2026, a 17% year-over-year increase.

-- Reddit’s weekly active users now stand at 444 million.
+- Reddit’s weekly active unique users (WAUq) now stand at 493.1 million, up 23% year-over-year.

 - The platform gets 5.16 billion monthly visits, showing a massive 134.55% jump compared to last year.